liknes/FacebookPanoPrepper/README.md

    - Start FacebookPanoPrepper.exe
    - The main window will display a drop zone for your images

+2. **Configure Settings (Optional)**
+   - Access settings through File > Settings
+   - Configure basic options:
+     - Output folder location
+     - JPEG quality
+     - Auto-resize options
+   - Configure advanced features:
+     - Multi-Resolution support for large panoramas
+     - Local web server for optimal viewing
+     - Web server port settings

-2. **Process Images**
+3. **Process Images**
    - Drag and drop one or more panoramic images onto the application window
    - The application will automatically begin processing
    - Progress is shown in real-time
    - Results are displayed in the log window

-3. **Configure Settings**
-   - Access settings through File ?
-Settings
-   - Customize output folder location
-   - Adjust processing parameters as needed

 4. **View Results**
-   - Processed images are saved with "360_" prefix
+   - Processed images are saved in timestamped batch folders
-   - Check the log window for detailed processing information
-   - Status bar shows overall processing status
+   - Each batch includes:
+     - Processed panoramic images
+     - HTML viewer for interactive 360° viewing
+     - Processing report
+   - Optional multi-resolution tiles for better performance

 ## Features in Detail